Koos Van Den Akker: Fashion career

 After the two years Koos voyaged to Paris to design window displays for the renowned Galeries Lafayette but realizing he needed more formal training.
 In 1961, Koos enrolled in L'Ecole Guerre Lavigne (l'Ecole Supérieure des Arts et techniques de la Mode, Esmod) which was located in the same building as the Christian Dior workrooms.
 Every year Christian Dior picked the most gifted students for an apprenticeship and in 1963 Koos was selected.
-After three years at Dior and learning every detail about crafting beautiful clothes, Koos moved back to the Netherlands and started his own business opened up his first store in The Hague where he slept in a small room in the back.
+After three years at Dior, Koos moved back to the Netherlands and started his own business, opening up his first store in The Hague where he slept in a small room in the back.
 The window displays were lavish, chic, and theatrical; with influences from American movies such as Carousel and movie stars such as Audrey Hepburn dressed by Hubert de Givenchy.
-After his father's death in 1968 Koos closed his stores and left for the United States, in particular New York City.
+After his father's death in 1968, Koos closed his stores and left for the United States, in particular New York City.